davimmt/study/resumos/aws-cloud-practitioner--clf-c01.md

   * Dependens on Instance Type
   * Dependens on AMI Type
   * Dependens on Region

+* RDS can be purchased at a discounted rate for a term, and this purchasing option is RDS reserved instances.
+* EC2 can be purchased at a discounted rate for a term, and this purchasing option is EC2 reserved instances.

 * **Total Cost of Ownership (TCO)**: allows you to do a comparison of what costs are like when you have an on-premises location versus supporting those same resources on AWS cloud.
   * Provide directional guidance on cost savings.